- Become a Lawyer

 The Path (Law Society of Alberta) is a five-to-six-hour series of online modules with videos and quizzes.
 You need a computer or mobile device with speakers or headphones.
 Closed captioning is also available.

-Lawyers can complete the course in segments, allowing for flexibility of learning pace, but must complete the program within the nine-month time frame allotted.
+Lawyers can complete the course in segments, allowing for flexibility of learning pace, but must complete the program within a nine-month time frame after becoming active.
 You can pause anytime and resume later by logging into your account.

 The modules and topics are detailed here, along with the length of each respective video.
 Please keep in mind that you will need additional time within each module to take the quizzes.
 The entire course should take approximately five to six hours to complete.